 Standalone applications are all applications that provide “client-to-server” communication with API.

-For standalone applications, only application_id is validated.
-Also, number of requests per second processed by applications is limited.
+For standalone applications, the only application_id is validated.
+Also, a number of requests per second processed by applications is limited.

 The application type and description can be edited on My applications page.